ayman23-ds/End-to-End-ETL-Pipeline-Project/README.md

 After cleaning several transformations are applied:

 - **Referential Integrity Check (Order Items vs Orders)**
   Removed records from the `order_items` table where the `order_id` does not exist in the `orders` table.
-  This ensures data consistency and guarantees that all order items are linked to valid orders.
+  This step prevents orphan records and ensures reliable joins during data modeling and analysis also This ensures data consistency and guarantees that all order items are linked to valid orders.

 - **Aggregation of Order Items**
   Aggregated the `order_items` table to handle cases where the same `order_id` and `product_id` appear in multiple rows.
   These rows were grouped and combined into a single record by: